mjtimblin/Cacophony/README.md

 # Cacophony - A Desktop Messaging Application #
-### Created for SE3430 at University of Wisconsin-Platteville
+### Created for SE3430 at the University of Wisconsin-Platteville
 ---

 ### Contributors